MicrosoftDocs/cpp-docs/docs/data/oledb/updating-rowsets.md

 ## Supporting Update Operations

-When you create a consumer with the ATL OLE DB Consumer Wizard, you can support the update operations by selecting one or more of the three check boxes **Change**, **Insert**, and **Delete**.
+When you create a consumer with the **ATL OLE DB Consumer Wizard**, you can support the update operations by selecting one or more of the three check boxes **Change**, **Insert**, and **Delete**.
 If you select these options, the wizard modifies the code appropriately to support the type of changes you choose.
 However, if you don't use the wizard, you need to set the following rowset properties to `VARIANT_TRUE` to support updates:

 - `DBPROPVAL_UP_CHANGE` allows you to change the data values in a row.